SilverEskimo/silvereskimo.github.io/creating-an-nft-on-fireblocks.md

   const tx = await robotDoomsday.safeMint(signerAddress, tokenURI);
   await tx.wait();

-  console.log("A new survivor has been found at:", destAddress);
+  console.log("A new survivor has been found at:", signerAddress);
 }

 // We recommend this pattern to be able to use async/await everywhere